This article will show you how to transfer your domain to use the Serversaurus nameservers, but retain your old email host.

 Once there, select your chosen domain from the drop down list, then select Remote Mail Exchanger under Configure Email Routing.

 4. You can now change your nameservers

-At your registrar, you will now be able to change your nameservers for the domain to:
+At your domain registrar, update your nameservers for the domain to:

 Your mail will continue to be delivered to the current mail provider – no downtime!